softwaredevelop/mql5/Indicators/MyIndicators/Session_Analysis_Pro.md

   * **Session Settings (Pre-Market, Core, Post-Market, Full Day):**
     * `Enable`: Turns the analysis for that specific session on or off.
     * `Start / End`: The start and end times for the session in "HH:MM" format, based on the **broker's server time**.
-    * `Color`: The color for all graphical elements (box and lines) drawn for that session.
+    * `Color`: The color for all graphical elements (box and VWAP line) drawn for that session.
     * `VWAP / Mean / LinReg`: Toggles the visibility of each analytical component for that session.

 ## 5. Trading Session Times Reference